abauckland/maryjolisa/README.md

 ### Secret Keys ###

-If application is being installed for first time copy secrets key file across.
+If application is being installed for first time copy secrets key file across to the server.
 Alternatively generate secrete key locally and save to file.

     rake secret